Is Insurance Churn Really The Issue We Think It is?

 by Tony Vidler CFP logo CLU logo ChFC logo

-Insurance churn is not really the big adviser problem that many stakeholders would have the world believe.
+Insurance churn is not really the big adviser problem that some would have the world believe.

-A while ago I was doing some work with an insurance company and as we were digging through some of the data it transpired that there was a consistent natural attrition rate of about 5-6% of its customers, year after year.
-This was an insurer by the way that experienced little in the way of policy replacement.
-That attrition rate was verified with a couple of other company actuaries and it became apparent that there is a “normal” attrition rate for insurance which seems to sit somewhere between 5% and 9% p.a..
+While doing some consulting work with an insurance company we were digging through some of the data and it transpired that there was a consistent natural attrition rate of about 5-6% of its customers, year after year.
+This was an insurer by the way that experienced very little in the way of policy replacement as leading on price was one of their competitive advantages.
+That attrition rate was verified with a couple of other company actuaries at other companies and it became apparent that there is a “normal” attrition rate for insurance which seems to sit somewhere between 5% and 9% p.a.

 These are the customers who simply no longer needed the products.
 No complaints or problems or dissatisfaction with the provider – happy consumers whose needs have been met.
-The customers had just ceased their business, or moved overseas, or divorced, or whatever….this seems to be about the proportion within any client base who wish to change or cancel products simply because their needs or circumstances have changed.
+The customers had just ceased their business, or moved overseas, or divorced, or whatever….it was just the normal rate of customers who no longer needed the policies that they had previously bought.
+So there is this natural proportion within any client base who will cancel policies in any given year.
 I have to say from a practioners perspective that it feels about right too; a good 5% of the clientele will have material changes in circumstances that trigger them to decide to cancel or change products in any given year.

 But when an adviser is involved in the process of product replacement the default assumption is that they created the demand for change.